Exploring Universal Intrinsic Task Subspace via Prompt Tuning: Experiment and Analysis

 \paragraph{Q2.
-What limits \ourmodel?} Although positive evidence is observed, the effectiveness of IPT is still limited considering only about $60\%$ performances can be recovered for unseen tasks.
-From the results in Figure~\ref{fig:relative}~(a) and~(b), we discuss what factors may limit the effectiveness of \ourmodel and provide insights for improving the analysis pipeline.
+What limits \ourmodel?} Although strong evidence is observed, the effectiveness of IPT could still be improved, especially at low dimensions.
+From the results in Figure~\ref{fig:relative}~(a) and~(b), we discuss what factors may limit the effectiveness and provide insights for improving the analysis pipeline.

-1. The performances for $\mathcal{T}_\text{train}$ when we directly reconstruct soft prompts using the autoencoder of MSF ($\mathcal{T}_\text{train}(MSF)$) are even better than vanilla soft prompt tuning, which demonstrates that (1) the pipeline of MSF can help improve soft prompt tuning by enforcing multi-task skill sharing with the extremely low dimensions, and (2) there at least exist good enough solutions in the subspaces, which have been found by MSF.
-However, even using exactly the same training data, IST cannot find these good solutions and thus leads to the gap between $\mathcal{T}_\text{train}(MSF)$ and $\mathcal{T}_\text{train}^\text{same}(IST)$, which shows that the limitations of the adopted optimization algorithms will influence the performance of IST.
+(1) \textbf{Reconstruction ability of the auto-encoder.} The performance on $\mathcal{T}_\text{train}$ when we directly reconstruct soft prompts using the auto-encoder of MSF ($\mathcal{T}_\text{train}(\text{MSF})$) can be even better than vanilla prompt tuning (PT).
+This is because MSF explicitly enforces multi-task knowledge sharing within a unified subspace.
+Such knowledge sharing equips the subspace with better representational capabilities, making the subspace more universal.
+Thus the performance of MSF could even exceed conducting vanilla PT for each individual task.
+However, from the comparisons between $\mathcal{T}_\text{train}(\text{MSF})$ and $\mathcal{T}_\text{test}(\text{MSF})$, we can see that directly reconstructing soft prompts of unseen tasks performs poorly.
+It indicates that the reconstruction ability of the auto-encoders trained in MSF cannot generalize well to unseen soft prompts, which will limit \ourmodel to some extent.
+This may come from the limited representation ability of the networks used to parameterize $\mathbf{Proj}(\cdot)$ and $\mathbf{Proj}_{b}(\cdot)$.
+Nevertheless, IST could find better solutions ($\mathcal{T}_\text{test}(\text{IST})$) than MSF reconstructed prompts ($\mathcal{T}_\text{test}(\text{MSF})$) with task-specific supervisions on $\mathcal{T}_{\text{test}}$.

-2. From the comparisons between $\mathcal{T}_\text{train}(MSF)$ and $\mathcal{T}_\text{test}(MSF)$, we can see that the performances of directly reconstructing soft prompts for unseen tasks are poor.
-It indicates that the reconstruction ability of the auto-encoders trained in MSF cannot generalize well to unseen inputs (soft prompts), which may limit \ourmodel to some extent.
-Nevertheless, IST can still find much better solutions within the subspace found by MSF.
+(2) \textbf{Optimization in IST.} The performance of $\mathcal{T}_\text{train}(\text{MSF})$ is always near $100\%$, which demonstrates that there exists good enough solutions for $\mathcal{T}_{\text{train}}$ in the found subspace.
+However, even using exactly the same training data, IST cannot find these good solutions (the gap between $\mathcal{T}_\text{train}(\text{MSF})$ and $\mathcal{T}_\text{train}^\text{same}(\text{IST})$), which shows that the adopted optimization algorithm may limit IST performance.
+We also observe that with $d_I$ increasing, the recovering performance of IST generally becomes better, which is because a higher dimension brings larger representational capacities.